 The Board may appoint or engage a chief executive officer, howsoever designated, and such other persons as are necessary for the purposes of the administration of this Act.

-14. Functions of the Board
+14. Functions of Board

 (1) Subject to this Act, the Board shall carry out the administration of this Act.